Wisk (formerly Kitty Hawk Corp.)

 - Article: Boeing and Kitty Hawk Launch eVTOL Joint Venture Wisk, Aviation International News Online, Dec.
 3, 2019

-- Article: Boeing and Kitty Hawk to develop Cora eVTOL under Wisk joint venture, eVTOL, Dec.
+- Article: Boeing and Kitty Hawk to develop Cora eVTOL under Wisk joint venture, eVTOL Magazine, Dec.
 3, 2019

 - Video: Wisk – We’ve Arrived, Wisk, Dec.
 12, 2019